 Slow Down Aging With SPF

 If you're not already in the habit of wearing SPF daily, let this be your (final) reminder.
 "The best way to prevent wrinkles is wearing an SPF every day," Rouleau notes.
 "Hands down, daily use of sunscreen is the number one most effective way to slow down the skin aging process.
 A generous application each morning will dramatically reduce the formation of lines, wrinkles, and brown spots.
 It also, of course, prevents skin cancer."
 Go for a broad-spectrum SPF of at least 30.
-This one from Ghost Democracy is SPF 33 and 100% mineral, and doesn't leave behind a greasy residue, white-cast, or chalky finish.
+This one from Ghost Democracy is SPF 33 and 100 percent mineral and doesn't leave behind a greasy residue, white-cast, or chalky finish.
 The pump applicator also makes it easy to disperse the perfect amount of product each and every time.

 The rule of thumb for SPF application is about one teaspoon of product for your face and roughly two tablespoons (about a shot glass) for your exposed body.